kenneyher/tm-simulator/README.md

 - The Turing machine implementation is in `lib/machine.tsx` and is intentionally small so you can modify or extend the model easily.
 - UI components are in `components/` and `components/ui/`.

-If you plan to contribute, open a branch, make changes, and submit a pull request.
-Run `npm run lint` before submitting.

-## License
-This repository does not specify a license.
-Add a `LICENSE` file if you want to make the project open-source.

-Enjoy experimenting with Turing machines!
-If you want, I can add example machine definitions or a short tutorial page inside the app.